sass/ruby-sass/doc-src/SASS_REFERENCE.md

 Someday we hope to have `@extend` supported natively in the browser, which will allow it to be used within `@media` and other directives.

-#### Extending Complex Selectors
+#### Extending Compound Selectors

-Older versions of Sass allowed complex selectors, such as `.special.cool` or `a:hover`, to be extended.
+Older versions of Sass allowed compound selectors, such as `.special.cool` or `a:hover`, to be extended.
 Only style rules containing *all* simple selectors would be extended.
-However, this violated the rule that the extended element should be styled as though it matched the extended selector.
+However, this violated the rule that the elements matching the style rule should be styled as though it matched the extended selector.
 For example,

     .neat {
       @extend .special;